coreos/docs/running-coreos/cloud-providers/interoute/index.md

 ### SSH Keys

-The "keypair" parameter specifies the SSH keypair used to login to the CoreOS as the CoreOS template does not allow for any logins (root user or otherwise) using passwords.
+The 'keypair' parameter specifies the SSH keypair used to login to the CoreOS as the CoreOS template does not allow any logins (root user or otherwise) using passwords.

 First of all, I am going to create a new keypair on my own machine using the OpenSSH command line tool, ssh-keygen: